 THE BALCONY—-just when you think you’ve seen it all, you stumble over an item like this 1963 oddity.
-Since it did spot place #66 and make around $3,400,000, was Oscar nominated for Best Cinematography and certainly was subversive enough to churn controversy, it comes as a surprise that it remains so little known.
+Since it did place-hold spot #66 and make around $3,400,000, was Oscar nominated for Best Cinematography and certainly was subversive enough to churn controversy, it comes as a surprise that it remains so little known.

 Directed by Joseph Strick, it’s an adaptation by Ben Maddow of Jean Genet’s influential surrealist play, written in 1956.
 As revolution sweeps a country, the chief of police asks the madam of a bordello to impersonate the vanished Queen.
 She counters by having three of her steady customers masquerade as a bishop, a general and a chief justice, in order to reassure the riled populace.
-Over 84 minutes fantasies of power play out, societal roles are examined and scoured.
+Over the course of 84 minutes fantasies of power play out, and societal roles are examined and scoured.
 Contempt is expressed.*

 Shelley Winters plays the madam, her lesbian lover assistant is Lee Grant (first gal-gal smooch in mainstream movie history?), the three patsies are Jeff Corey, Peter Brocco and Kent Smith.
 The hookers include Ruby Dee, Joyce Jameson and Arnette Jens.
-Leonard Nimoy is on hand, toiling away for a dozen years, still three away from Star Trek.
+Leonard Nimoy is on hand, toiling away after a dozen years, still three away from Star Trek.

 Everyone gets their licks in, but the stage is taken and held by Peter Falk as the policeman.
 He has an absurdist comic soliloquy that is the forgotten highlight of his career—flat out hilarious and unlimbered with such intensity you’ll think his head will vaporize—it’s a little masterpiece, truly something to behold.